qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectoranalysis.rst

 Outputs
 .......
 ``Statistics`` [html]
-  HTML file with calculated statistics.
+  HTML file with calculated statistics

 .. _qgis_count_points_polygon:

 Count points in polygon
 -----------------------
-Takes a points layer and a polygon layer and counts the number of points from the first one in each polygons of the second one.
+Takes a point and a polygon layer and counts the number of points from the first one in each polygon of the second one.

 A new polygons layer is generated, with the exact same content as the input polygons layer, but containing an additional field with the points count corresponding to